VCU-CS-Capstone/cs-25-314-Chatbot-for-Undergraduate-CS/Status Reports/Spring/Status Report Spring Week 7.md

 **Faculty Advisor: Caroline Budwell**

-## 1) Accomplishments this week 1
+## 1) Accomplishments this week 7
    - Discussed continuity of project
    - Worked on multiple users issue
    - Worked on changing the model to openai (more reliable than HuggingFace)
    - Worked on config file
    - Cleaned up Github

-## 2) Milestones to be completed next week 2
+## 2) Milestones to be completed next week 8
-   - Create a document for passing on project?
+   - Create a document for passing on project
-   - Poster creation
+   - Finish design document

-## 3) Issues, problems or concerns 1
+## 3) Issues, problems or concerns 7
    - No Issued or concerns